symbol/symbol-docs/source/guides/harvesting/activating-remote-harvesting.rst

     .. code-block:: catapult-server

-      catapult.tools.address -g 1
+      catapult.tools.addressgen --network public
+      # Change the network type to suit your needs

     .. code-block:: symbol-cli

       symbol-cli account generate
       # Do NOT save the account, and set the import type to PrivateKey

-Write the **private** key in the ``harvesterVrfPrivateKey`` field of the configuration file, and announce a :ref:`VrfKeyLink transaction <vrf-key-link-transaction>` to link the VRF and main accounts:
+Write the **private key** in the ``harvesterVrfPrivateKey`` field of the configuration file, and announce a :ref:`VrfKeyLink transaction <vrf-key-link-transaction>` to link the VRF and main accounts:

 .. code-block:: symbol-cli